ansible/molecule/docs/installation.rst

     $ python3 -m pip install --user "molecule[lint]"

 Molecule uses the "delegated" driver by default.
-Other drivers can be installed seperately from PyPI, such as the molecule-docker driver.
+Other drivers can be installed separately from PyPI, such as the molecule-docker driver.
 If you would like to use docker as the molecule driver, the installation command would look like this: